Listen to the inside scoop on Christmas concerts

 Star-Studded "Jingle Bells" at the Airport

-The plane was late to jet the King's Singers—Music and the Spoken Word guests on Sunday, December 8—to their next appearance; Christmas concert guest artist John Rhys-Davies had just arrived at the Salt Lake airport.
+The plane was late to jet the King's Singers—Music & the Spoken Word guests on Sunday, December 8—to their next appearance; Christmas concert guest artist John Rhys-Davies had just arrived at the Salt Lake airport.
 Choir host Ron Gunnell got them together and the King's Singers sang an impromptu verse of "Jingle Bells" as a welcome.
 A crowd quickly formed!